weliveindetail/blog/_posts/2017-10-22-llvm-expected-differentiation.markdown

   });
 {% endhighlight %}

-This code defines an error base class `IOError` and two specializations `FileNotFoundError` and `FileAccessDeniedError`.
-The `openFile()` function may return any one of them, but this doesn't mean we need to handle them all explicitly.
-Instead the example has special handling only for `FileNotFoundError`, while `FileAccessDeniedError` and all other `IOError`s end up in the last handler.
+This code defines an error base class `IOError` and two specializations `FileNotFoundError` and `FileAccessDeniedError`. `openFile()` returns a `IOError`.
+Within `llvm::handleAllErrors` we can now filter precisely for with types we need distinct handling in this case.
+In the example that's the case for `FileNotFoundError`, while `FileAccessDeniedError` and all other `IOError`s end up in the second handler.

 Like all type structures, error type hierarchies are powerful when designed right.
-Involved class names should always express their categories to avoid hard-to-find bugs.
-This is especially true for error code paths, as coverage is typically low here.
-The example uses `File` prefixes to indicate the relation to `IOError`s.
+Involved class names should in some way express their categories to clarify type-dependent control flow.
+Also note that `llvm::handleAllErrors()` doesn't currently invoke the handler that matches *best*, but instead the first one that matches *somehow*.
+If you swap the handlers in the example, all errors will go to the `IOError` handler!

 ### Conclusion

 It's always great to use a library and get handy features that work out of the box.
 The reason LLVM's rich error handling can provide such features (and implement them in a straightforward and pragmatic way), is that it hardcodes a crucial detail of the system: a common base class for all user-defined error types.

-Providing the same kind of tooling with Boost Outcome may not be impossible, but it's not straightforward either.
+Writing your own wrappers the same kind of tooling for Boost Outcome is not straightforward.
 I assume it goes through template hell at least once :) For an error handling approach I consider this a downside.
 I'd rather go for the simplest possible solution and write compact code that is intuitively understandable to the reader.
 This is where robustness originates.

 <a style="float: left;" href="{{ site.baseurl }}{% post_url 2017-09-06-llvm-expected-basics %}">&lt; Prev: Motivation</a>
 <a style="float: right;" href="{{ site.baseurl }}{% post_url 2017-10-28-llvm-expected-helpers %}">Next: All Helpers &gt;</a>